 Product Development – Prototypes

-We used a raspberry pi connected to the thermal imaging camera, and uploading data to our cloud algorithms.
-What we could then do was test our algorithms and optimise those based on the data from real people’s houses, and we could train them to detect the real hazards that we created and simulated, and not trigger when there is normal cooking usage, despite different stove types and cooking styles.
+We used Raspberry Pis with miniture thermal imaging cameras, and mounted them above our stoves, and those of friends and family, uploading data to our cloud algorithms.
+What we could then do was train our algorithms and optimise them based on the data from real people’s houses, we could train them to detect the real hazards that we created and simulated, and not trigger when there is normal cooking usage, despite different stove types and cooking styles.

 Product Design – Making Pippa Stylish & Small